Fabreeko/Rook/Instructions/readme.md

 Insert each belt through the back of the tool head mount (blue part) from the back on the same side, one top and one bottom.
 Fold each one back on itself, teeth to teeth, just enough to secure them together.
 (About 25mm).
 Do this identical for each one, down to the tooth.
 Secure each one to itself with two wire ties.

 Loosely attach the tool head moint to the X rail.
 Now reroute each belt according the the photos.
-Push the ends through the back of the tool head mount (might be easier to remove the mount from the tail for a minute) and pull tight.
-Ensure rhe same amount of teeth are exposed on each belt.
+Push the ends through the back of the tool head mount (might be easier to remove the mount for a minute) and pull tight.
+Ensure the same amount of teeth are exposed on each belt.
 When pulling, pull across the rail and not towards the front as that may break the part.
 Secure the belts back on to themselves and the mount to the rail.
 We will tighten later with the A and B motors.
-Paying attention to cutting the belts the same length, securing them the same, routing the properly and securing thr opposite end the same length will help a great deal in initial tuning later.
+Paying attention to cutting the belts the same length, securing them the same, routing them properly and securing the opposite end the same length will help a great deal in initial tuning later.

 Next, mount the Rookery Hotend to it's mount through the top two holes two M3x16 SHCS.